-- Each building on campus is metered and consumption of water is measured on a monthly basis.
+- Campus buildings are metered and consumption of water is measured on a monthly basis.

 Newer buildings at the University of Alberta have been designed with sustainability features a priority.
 Water-efficiency features include motion sensors on water taps and low-flow fixtures.
 For instance, Triffo Hall, the university’s first LEED® Gold certified building, has waterless urinals in the washrooms.
 All campus residences have been retrofitted with flow restrictors in the showers.
 Residence toilets have water dams installed, and are in the process of being replaced with low flush models.